GeorgeSikora/MultiplayerGame/README.md

 # MultiplayerGame

 This is 2D JavaScript Multiplayer game, where you can shoot and move on the map with other players.

 We use:
 - [Node.js](https://nodejs.org/en/) for server run.
 - [JavaScript](https://www.javascript.com/) and [p5.js](https://p5js.org/) for client side game.
 - and also [Socket.io](https://socket.io/) for the networking between server and clients.

 ## New Features!

+The game already has working Multiplayer engine, so you can play and test the game with more players in one map.

-I added some screenshots of game and server
+I added some screenshots of game and server:

 ### Menu for selecting cube color and name
 ![Menu image](https://github.com/GeorgeSikora/MultiplayerGame/blob/master/screenshots/menu.png)